cjohnson318/cjohnson318.github.io/_posts/2025-05-30-tmux-quickstart.markdown

 tmux a -t <session-name>
 {% endhighlight %}

+If you're in a session, and you want to switch to another session, then you can bring up a list of sessions with,

+{% highlight console %}
+CTRL-SPACE s
+{% endhighlight %}

+And then navigate via mouse, or hit a number, and RETURN to go to that session.

 ## Panes

 Panes are created in Windows.
 Using the config above, you can split a window